-- 3.1 Allocations in the SAPP are not to be phased (released in blocks) as this will artificially stunt the supply of housing.
-Phasing is only proposed in Tadcaster where due to local land availability issues, there may be a phased release of sites where earlier phases fail to deliver.
-This will not upset the overall need for infrastructure improvement, but may impact upon the timing of this. - 3.2 Although all sites will be released together at the adoption of the SAPP, there are likely to be "bottlenecks" in infrastructure capacity that cool the rate of delivery in some places.
-This should not be considered a constraint to prevent allocations, but there must be recognition of these technical constraints in the SAPP, and in CIL.
+- 3.1 Allocations in PLAN Selby are not to be phased (released in blocks) as this will artificially stunt the supply of housing.
+A form of phasing is proposed in Tadcaster where due to local land availability issues, there may be a phased release of sites where earlier phases fail to deliver.
+This will not upset the overall need for infrastructure improvement, but may impact upon the timing of this. - 3.2 Although it is intended that all sites will be released together at the adoption of PLAN Selby, there are likely to be "bottlenecks" in infrastructure capacity that cool the rate of delivery in some places.
+This should not be considered a constraint to prevent allocations, but there must be recognition of these technical constraints in PLAN Selby, and in CIL that may take time to resolve.